ABelliqueux/blender_io_export_psx_mesh/README.md

   * an array of CVECTOR containing the color of each vertex
   * an array of int that describe the relation between the tri meshes
   * a TMESH struct to ease access to those arrays
+  * declarations of the binary in memory
+  * a TIM_IMAGE struct ready to host the image data

 From `libgte.h`  :